Anthony Randolph

-Anthony Erwin Randolph Jr. (born July 15, 1989) is a German-born American and naturalized Slovenian former professional basketball player.
+Anthony Erwin Randolph Jr. (born July 15, 1989) is an American and naturalized Slovenian former professional basketball player.
 He represented the senior Slovenian national basketball team, winning the 2017 EuroBasket with them.
-Born in Germany, to two American parents who served in the US military there, Randolph's family eventually relocated to the United States, where he grew up in Pasadena, California.
+Born in Germany to two American parents who served in the US military there, Randolph's family eventually relocated to the United States, where he grew up in Pasadena, California.
 The family later moved to Dallas, Texas, where Randolph soon became a standout at Woodrow Wilson High School, eventually being recruited by the LSU Tigers.
 After one year, Randolph left college, and entered the 2008 NBA draft, where he was chosen as the fourteenth pick overall by the Golden State Warriors.
 In 2016, he earned an All-EuroLeague Second Team selection.